-The diagram included with the patent (seen at the left) depicts the sensor as “a single control element” on a remote pointed at a TV.
+The diagram included with the patent (above) depicts the sensor as “a single control element” on a remote pointed at a TV.
 Apple actually specified that these visual representations are examples only and that the patent covers “any remote control device that is capable of transmitting instructions to [an] electronic device.”

 Given the patent, we could see a fingerprint scanner included on future Apple TV remotes, which may also control Apple HomeKit.
 Since HomeKit acts as a hub to control compatible smart home devices, you could theoretically use a remote with such a scanner to control those devices as well.
 Including a fingerprint scanner adds another level of security for better, safer home control.

 The Siri remote could also be given a find-my-remote feature thanks to the anticipated AirTags feature Apple is expected to launch.

 Your iPhone is your passport

 If a fingerprint scanner on the remote would make it easier to authenticate yourself at home, what about when you’re away?
 The current Apple TV 4K and its HD sibling already make excellent use of iOS devices at home to make the initial setup fast and easy.
 But why stop there?
 With its built-in biometric security and all of your stored credentials and passwords, your iPhone is like a digital passport.